Tradable Schemes: Application to a specific PDE

 (notice the sign) and then solve the PDE with boundary condition

 The price then follows from

-Note that if dividend payments are discrete (or for the Asian, sampling is discrete), $w(\t)$ becomes a weighted sum of Dirac delta-functions, and $\phi(\t)$ becomes a piecewise constant function, making jumps at dividend (sample) dates.
+Note that if dividend payments are discrete (or for the Asian, sampling is discrete), $w(\t)$ becomes a weighted sum of Dirac delta-functions, and $\phi(\t)$ becomes a piece-wise constant function, making jumps at dividend (sample) dates.

 Now the key question is: can we find exact solutions to the PDE, simple enough, which can be used to set up our implied mixed scheme?
 Fortunately, the answer is yes.
 Again the idea is to use a quadratic tradable, equalling $x^2$ at $\t=0$.
 This is a good choice for two reasons.
 Firstly it is the simplest non-trivial tradable.
 Secondly it has an $x$-independent gamma, which is convenient for numerical reasons.
 Assuming that the solution remains a quadratic polynomial in $x$ we try a solution of the form